 Whilst it does get easier over time, there’s no doubt that putting yourself in an actual spotlight is tough.
 Allowing yourself to be vulnerable, to have your ambitions and dreams scrutinized by strangers is unusual, and can be daunting.

 Read on for tips on how you can make pitching to the C-suite a success, so you can leave that boardroom with a smile on your face, the wind in your back, and senior approval to keep your awesome ideas moving forward.

 First: a change in mindset may be needed.
 If you’re pitching internally, a new perspective is essential.
 If you’re part of an organization and you’re working on an internal proposal, treat this with the same respect and care as if you asked those people to invest their actual money in you.
 The team of experts in front of you is now your potential customers.

 Your audience has already recognized your effort and input by inviting you along.
 So return the favor by practicing.
 Practice with your friends, your family, and even your cat.
 Don’t have a cat?
 Try recording yourself delivering your pitch, then watch it back.
 It will be uncomfortable, and you will feel awkward (just like I did in my pajamas with my half-eaten dinner on the table) – but it’s better to become familiar with these sensations before you head to the boardroom.
 You may never fully get over presentation jitters, but practicing allows you to turn this fear into a known and familiar entity, making it far easier to manage and mitigate.

 A key element of any proposal is knowing your audience.
 You’ll need to think about how your customers think, feel, talk, and behave.
 What are their pain points?
 What do they gain from their work?

-Consider these three key elements when framing your pitch:
+Consider these three key elements when framing your pitch to the C-suite:

 - What work do they do?